 The organisers cannot accept liability for any personal accidents, loss of belongings or damage to private property of participants and accompanying persons that may occur during the Congress.
 Participants are advised to make their own arrangements to obtain health, travel and property insurance before their departure to the Symposium.

-Public transport in Budapest is provided by Budapest Transport Ltd. (known to all Hungarians simply as BKV).
+Public transport in Budapest is provided by Budapest Transport Ltd. (known to all Hungarians simply as BKK).
 Budapest has an efficient public transport network.
 In general the buses, trams and trolleybuses operate between 4.30 AM and 11 PM.
 All-night bus service operate on the major thoroughfares in the city (night bus timetables are posted at stops and in most metro stations).
-The three metro lines intersect at Deák Square in the centre of the town.
-Metros run at 2-15 minutes intervals from about 4.30 AM to 11.15 PM.
+Budapest has four metro lines.
+Metros run at 2-15 minutes intervals from about 4.30 AM to 11.30 PM.
 There are also five suburban railway lines (HÉV) serving the outskirts of the city.
-For maps, timetables, ticket and pass information etc. see the home page of the BKV Ltd. (Budapest Transport Ltd.)
+For maps, timetables, ticket and pass information etc. see the home page of the BKK.

 We highly recommend you to use BudapestGo Public transport app to plan your trip within Budapest, or buy your tickets.